Back to blog

 HOA financial statements are buried in the resale package between the CC&Rs and the insurance certificate.
 Most buyers flip right past them.
 Most agents do too.

 That's a mistake.
 The financial statement tells you more about the future of a community than any marketing brochure or Zillow listing ever will.
-It tells you whether dues are likely to go up, whether a special assessment is on the horizon, and whether the people managing the community know what they're doing.
+It tells you whether dues are likely to go up, whether a special assessment is coming, and whether the people running the place have any idea what they're doing.

 You don't need an accounting degree to read one.
 You just need to know where to look.